Noam Chomsky is Wrong About Anarcho-Primitivism

 Noam Chomsky: Not a lot.
 I mean I’ve always felt much more attuned with the parts of the anarchist movement that were interested in and took for granted the existence of industrial society and wanted to make it free and libertarian.
 So at least that’s why I’ve always been inclined much more toward the anarcho-syndicalist tradition.
 I don’t think that there’s anything else that has any real relationship with ongoing life.
 Something’s got to happen to the 5 billion people in the world.
 They’re not going to survive in the Stone Age.

-John Zerzan perhaps put it best in his 2002 book Running on Emptiness: The Pathology of Civilization: “Chomsky is also, by all accounts, a generous, sincere, tireless activist, which does not, unfortunately, confer his thinking with liberatory value.”
+John Zerzan perhaps put it best: “Chomsky is […] by all accounts, a generous, sincere, tireless activist, which does not, unfortunately, confer his thinking with liberatory value.”
 A very true statement.
-Chomsky’s views will not result in any kind of meaningful liberation, Chomsky’s views will not save the planet.
+Chomsky’s views will not result in any kind of meaningful liberation, Chomsky’s views will not save the planet, Chomsky is an agent of the industrial system, and nothing else.
 This so-called radical thinker is completely unwilling to do serious thinking and step outside the comfortable box that is The Left… or at least recognise that a genocide happened, so he comes up with bad-faith accusations to discredit his more radical contemporaries.
 Little does he know how easy it is for an average person to see through him.